dherault/serverless-offline/CONTRIBUTING.md

 1. Make sure you install/build your local serverless-offline
     ```bash
     # serverless-offline
-    npm ci
+    yarn ci
-    npm run build
+    yarn run build
     ```
-2. Install the local serverless-offline in your other npm project as a dev dependency
+2. Install the local serverless-offline in your other yarn project as a dev dependency
     ```bash
-    # in your-npm-project
+    # in your-yarn-project
-    npm i -D serverless-offline@file:../serverless-offline
+    yarn i -D serverless-offline@file:../serverless-offline
     ```
     After this, you should see a devDependencies like the following in your package.json
     ```JSON